samfisherirl/Logitech_LGHUB_Backup_and_RestoreService/README.md

 dont move app from folder before you have installed.

-Extract, open and select install.
-Use from same window or desktop app.
-Then you can move anywhere you like.
+Extract if zipped, open app in main folder and select install.
+Find app on your desktop or continue using app you installed on.
+From there you can use the below services.

 This saves and restores LGHUB settings, profiles, macros, and scripts with the option to schedule startup windows task.

-Install gets sent to C:\programdata\
+Install gets sent to C:\programdata\ and desktop

 Backup gets sent to C:\programdata\LogitechBackup\